We've slowly created a 'cult of personality'.

 They want to feel less cynicism about 'the political process', they want to feel more confidence in the 'political system', they want to feel their faith in those who are put into power to govern isn't ill-placed.

-People want to feel hope
+People want to feel hope.

 I guess where I disagree with almost everyone, especially those who, inadvertently or not, cheerlead at the endless 'Us vs Them' rally, who place enormous intellectual store in their party's better capabilities and far more enlightened approaches, is that I don't believe that we're going to get anywhere substantially better by looking anywhere for the answers other than to ourselves.